jyoung57/reading-notes/code-201/class-08.md

 1. What are some advantages of using flexbox over float?

+* Flexbox makes things like centering a block of content inside its parent.
+Making all the children of a container take up an equal amount of the available width/height, regardless of how much width/height is available.
+Making all columns in a multiple-column layout adopt the same height even if they contain a different amount of content.
+While float is limited and frustrating to use.

 2. How does this topic connect with your long term goals?

+* I can see where Flexbox will allow me to format my work easier and bring elements onto the page much cleaner and in better order.

+## Things I want to know more about

+* How to properly ID items within my HTML aid in effective css usage.